Gianmarco Pozzecco: Professional career

-In 1997 he was selected for the first time by the Italian national team, during the 1998-99 and 2000-01 seasons he participated in the Italian All Star Game and in 1999 in the McDonald's Championship.
+In 1997, he was selected for the first time by the Italian national team, during the 1998–99 and 2000–01 seasons he participated in the Italian All Star Game and in 1999 in the McDonald's Championship.

-In 2001 he tried to join the NBA franchise attending the Summer League with the Toronto Raptors, but the attempt was unsuccessful.
+In 2001, he tried to join the NBA franchise, attending the Summer League with the Toronto Raptors, but his attempt was eventually unsuccessful.
 He had the most assists per game in seven seasons of the Italian League.

 In the 2000-01 television season he hosted, together with Samantha De Grenet, the Candid Camera Show on Italia 1.

 2004 Summer Olympics

-Pozzecco joined the Italian national basketball team in 1997 and the following year participated in the World Championship; however, he had some arguments with coach Bogdan Tanjević who left him out of the talented roster at the EuroBasket 1999.
-The new Italian coach Carlo Recalcati let him return to the team, and although he lost the calling for the EuroBasket 2003, Pozzecco was part of the Italian expedition to the Athens Olympics.
+Pozzecco joined the Italian national basketball team in 1997 and the following year participated in the World Championship; however, he had some arguments with coach Bogdan Tanjević, who left him out of the talented roster at the EuroBasket 1999, being eventually recalled by new coach Carlo Recalcati.
+Although he was not called up for the EuroBasket 2003, Pozzecco was part of the Italian expedition to the Athens Olympics.

-Italy won the silver medal, after they defeated Spain, Argentina, Puerto Rico and Lithuania but lost to Argentina in the final.
+Italy won the silver medal, after they defeated Argentina, Puerto Rico and Lithuania but lost to Argentina in the final.
 Pozzecco was the assists leader against New Zealand and Serbia and Montenegro.
 He posted a double-double of 12 assists, the tournament's game high, 10 points, 4 steals and 4 rebounds against Yao Ming's China, in the penultimate game of the group stage.
 Pozzecco was the scoring leader in the last and most difficult game of the preliminary round, an eventual 76–75 win over Argentina.
 He was the assists leader against Puerto Rico in quarterfinals, and against Lithuania in semifinals.
 Pozzecco also scored 17 points against Lithuania, including 4 three pointers, and was one of the best players of the game.
 He tied with Soragna for scoring leader in the gold medal game, a rematch against Argentina lost 69–84.